 Daichi finally remembers that his dad went missing, causing him to put on a pair of headphones and gaze thoughtfully across the office.
 Then he beats up another monster.

-Remember we were complaining that Daichi had lost his dad, and that he seemed pretty indifferent about the hole thing?
+Remember we were complaining that Daichi had lost his dad, and that he seemed pretty indifferent about the whole thing?
 How we didn’t know his motivations for joining Xio, and whether he had plans to try and ‘rescue’ him?
 Well, they don’t get addressed in this episode either, though they do at least give it a shot.
 We see the flashback to the dad-abduction incident for the fifth time and actually see Daichi react to it, though it seems this was not in order to push along the story, but rather to open up a reason to finally introduce Cyber Gomora.

 Great!
 Now that Daichi has sussed it out, perhaps we’ll see the story progress and we’ll understand what Daichi is doing about his missing dad.
 That’s not going to happen, but given we’re now halfway through the whole series, I’d like to think (or lie to myself) that we’re actually seeing some meaningful progression that isn’t just deus ex machina.
 Something that was established more than five minutes ago.
 Gomora has definitely been the recurring item in this show, so if turning into a friendly cyber monster doesn’t do it, nothing will.
 Nothing will.